seliger/tippe4hcomp/content/post/2022-family-email-1/index.md

 As always, the Computer Project website will have the latest information regarding the project.
 We had some welcomed changes from the state this year, including:

-* Addition of "Robotics" category.
-We have had at least one Robotics entry for the last two years, and with the nearing addtion of a 4-H Robotics Club in Tippecanoe County, we are certain to have more!
+* Addition of the "Robotics" category.
+We have had at least one Robotics entry for the last two years, and with the nearing addition of a 4-H Robotics Club in Tippecanoe County, we are certain to have more!
 * Minor cleanup on formatting, etc.

 The updated Project Requirements are located here: